 Pimping and Pandering in San Diego

-A person who agrees to commit a lewd conduct in exchange for something of value, not necessarily money.
+A person who agrees to commit sexual activity in exchange for something of value, not necessarily money.

 A middleman that supplies the prostitutes with customers and collects payment or takes a cut of the payment.

 In consideration of the seriousness of pimping and pandering, California has criminalized it under Penal Code section 266.
 Under this law, “Any person who, knowing another person is a prostitute, lives or derives support or maintenance in whole or in part from the earnings or proceeds of the person’s prostitution, or from money loaned or advanced to or charged against that person by any keeper or manager or inmate of a house or other place where prostitution is practiced or allowed, or who solicits or receives compensation for soliciting for the person, is guilty of pandering, a felony, and shall be punishable by imprisonment in the state prison for three, four, or six years."

 - Soliciting prostitution;

 - Receiving compensation for the solicitation of prostitution.